I didn’t think she’d come. And frankly, I didn’t know if I wanted her to come.

 *

-I think I shivered, like I had been ill or something … or maybe it was her.
+I think I shivered like I had been ill or something … or maybe it was her.
 Or maybe I cried.
-Or we both did … Or maybe … we just stood there clutching each other tightly, jabbering incoherently, completely ignoring the heavy-weightlifter from Tampa commenting loudly behind us why the two “whiny chicks” didn’t just clear the isle ….
+Or we both did … Or maybe … we just stood there clutching each other tightly, jabbering incoherently, completely ignoring the heavy-weightlifter from Tampa commenting loudly behind us why the two “whiny chicks didn’t just clear the aisle …. ?”

-Or maybe we just didn’t need to dig up the dead man anymore.
+Maybe because we didn’t need to dig up the dead man anymore.

 *